alexkappa/terraform-provider-auth0/docs/resources/client.md

 * `secret_encoded` - (Optional) Boolean.
 Indicates whether or not the client secret is base64 encoded.
 * `scopes` - (Optional) Map(String).
 Permissions (scopes) included in JWTs.
 * `alg` - (Optional) String.
 Algorithm used to sign JWTs.

+### Refresh Token Configuration

+`refresh_token` configuration supports the following arguments:

+* `rotation_type` - (Optional) String.
+Options include `rotating`, `non-rotating`.
+When `rotating`, exchanging a refresh token will cause a new refresh token to be issued and the existing token will be invalidated.
+This allows for automatic detection of token reuse if the token is leaked.
+* `leeway` - (Optional) Integer.
+The amount of time in seconds in which a refresh token may be reused without trigging reuse detection.
+* `expiration_type` - (Optional unless `rotation_type` is `rotating`) String.
+Options include `expiring`, `non-expiring`.
+Whether a refresh token will expire based on an absolute lifetime, after which the token can no longer be used.
+If rotation is `rotating`, this must be set to `expiring`.
+* `token_lifetime` - (Optional) Integer.
+The absolute lifetime of a refresh token in seconds.
+* `infinite_idle_token_lifetime` - (Optional) Boolean, (Default=false) Whether or not inactive refresh tokens should be remain valid indefinitely.
+* `infinite_token_lifetime` - (Optional) Boolean, (Default=false) Whether or not refresh tokens should remain valid indefinitely.
+If false, `token_lifetime` should also be set
+* `idle_token_lifetime` - (Optional) Integer.
+The time in seconds after which inactive refresh tokens will expire.

 ### Add-ons